Vetronus/heroku-flask-template/README.md

 ## License and Usage :

 This project is completely open-source and free-to-use.
-But you will need to mention about its author.
+But you will need to mention about its great, super awesome author XD (JK, use it anywhere you want, I really don't care.)
+PS, Happy Coding!
-Also there are some exceptions where this project can be used, please read Privacy Policy [here](http://parthsarthee.com/ops-privacy-policy)